Note – I share my Attention Diet tools and strategies at the end of this post.

 How can MY brain be tricked like that?
 If I hadn't experienced it myself, I wouldn't believe it.
 I would think people were making it up.

-"It's all in your head", I'd say... which is technically true.
+“It's all in your head”, I'd say… which is true.
 But the fact that it’s in MY head?
 Now I'm insane.

 Here are some more statistics related to smartphone addition.